The Different Approaches to Geriptic and Pediatric Physical Therapy

 3. Play‑Based Therapy

-Play-based therapy is a common approach for pediatric physical therapy, using fun and engaging activities to promote functional abilities.
-Therapy can include games, toys, and other activities that challenge the child's motor skills and promote development.
+Play‑based therapy is a common approach for pediatric physical therapy, using fun and engaging activities to promote functional abilities.
+Useful items include a play therapy mat that provides a safe, padded surface, therapy balls for balance and core strengthening, and sensory toys that stimulate motor planning.
+Therapy can incorporate games, toys, and other activities that challenge the child's motor skills and promote development.

 4. Education and Training

 Pediatric physical therapy should also include education and training for parents and caregivers on how to promote the child's functional abilities and support therapy goals.
-Providing resources and strategies for daily activities can help the child achieve better outcomes.
+Providing resources such as child‑friendly exercise guides and adaptive gait trainers can help families reinforce therapeutic concepts during daily routines.

 Reading more: